Peach Pie Bars

 Peaches, like many other fruits, give off ethylene gas, a hydrocarbon gas naturally emitted during the ripening process.
 As peaches release ethylene, the starch in the fruit converts to a sugar and the texture of the peach becomes softer.
 More ethylene gas speeds up the ripening process, so storing peaches in a paper bag to trap the emitted ethylene will help peaches ripen faster.

-How to Make Peach Pie Bars with Fresh Peaches
+Peach Pie Bars with Fresh Peaches

 These peach pie bars come together quickly and easily, making them perfect for any sort of summer gathering.
-The crust can be made by hand or with a mixer, and can even be made a day or two head of time and stored in the refrigerator until ready to bake.
+The crust can be made by hand or with a mixer, and can even be made a day or two ahead of time and stored in the refrigerator until ready to bake.

 The crust contains flour, oatmeal (for a delicious crunch!), sugar, cinnamon, salt, and butter.
 We’ll use cold butter here and beat or cut it into the batter for a shortbread-style crust.
 (In other words, no waiting for your butter to come to room temperature first!)